marc-shade/TeamForgeAI/README.md

 ## Installation

 1. First things first.
 You will need Ollama installed and running: https://github.com/ollama/ollama
+2. You need a capable 'instruct' model.
+The default settings use mistral:instruct.
+So you'll want to do 'ollama pull mistral:instruct' after you install Ollama.
-2. You also need Stable Diffusion Web UI running and listening in API mode (./webui.sh --listen --api): https://github.com/AUTOMATIC1111/stable-diffusion-webui
+3. You also need Stable Diffusion Web UI running and listening in API mode (./webui.sh --listen --api): https://github.com/AUTOMATIC1111/stable-diffusion-webui
-3. For the web_search skill, you will need to get a free API key from Serper: https://serpapi.com/manage-api-key
+4. For the web_search skill, you will need to get a free API key from Serper: https://serpapi.com/manage-api-key

 Clone the repository:
 ```bash